 But more important is how do we Re-balance our portfolio once we observe the change.
 Most of the time, when we come across the term Re-balancing, it is with reference to changes in Asset Allocation mix happening due to fluctuation in the Market prices of Asset.

 When you look at your individual investment as a part of the whole portfolio, you will see that as the prices of the asset keep changing it causes your asset allocation to change.
 Suppose you started with a 60-40 ratio investment in stocks and bonds (which was designed considering your risk and return objective).
 Now suppose your investment increases by 20% at the end of the year.
-This increase causes the your asset allocation mix to change to 65-35 (roughly).
+This increase causes your asset allocation mix to change to 65-35 (roughly).
 So, now you are away from the ratio which was desired for you.
-We need to constantly keep monitoring the portfolio so it doesn’t go out of the desired range.
+We need to constantly keep monitoring the portfolio so it doesn't go out of the desired range.

-- You can either set a fixed interval (Monthly, Quarterly or Yearly) wherein you can check your portfolio’s status to see if its within the desired range.
-This is known as “Calendar Re-balancing”.
+- You can either set a fixed interval (Monthly, Quarterly or Yearly) wherein you can check your portfolio's status to see if it's within the desired range.
+This is known as "Calendar Re-balancing"

-- Another way is to Re-balance it when ever it moves outside the desired range by a fixed threshold (say a threshold of +/- 5%), this is known as “Percentage of Portfolio” method.
+- Another way is to Re-balance it whenever it moves outside the desired range by a fixed threshold (say a threshold of +/- 5%), this is known as "Percentage of Portfolio" method.

-The problem with second option is that you have to have constantly monitor the portfolio to check if the threshold limit has been violated or not.
+- The problem with the second option is that you have to have constantly monitor the portfolio to check if the threshold limit has been violated or not.
 But it comes with the advantage that you always remain within the desired range.
 Whereas in the first re-balancing option, between the two calendar dates your portfolio may move out of the desired range drastically but the cost of constant monitoring reduces.

 Now the interesting part: let me ask you a very simple question.
 Suppose you take a position in any stock.
 The possible outcomes are that it may go up or go down or stay near the current price.
 Assume prices moved up by 10% What will be your action?
 Will you sell your investment (booking your profit) or will you buy more of the stock treating it as a good hunt or do some partial booking and stay investment?
 But before taking any of this action do you ever incorporate your view of the overall market into your investment decision and then take the decision?